wp-plugins/gravity-forms-bootstrap-3-style/README.md

-WordPress-Bootstrap-Gravity-Forms
+Bootstrap Style for Gravity Forms
 =================================

-Add Bootstrap 3 styles to gravity forms
+A WordPress plugin to apply Bootstrap 3 styles to Gravity Forms plugin

 Usage
 -----